exakat/exakat-docs/Reference/Rules/Classes/Abstractclass.rst

 Abstract Class Usage
 ++++++++++++++++++++

-  List of all abstract classes being used.
+  List of all abstract classes defined in the code.

 .. code-block:: php